iechor/docs/content/desktop/extensions-sdk/extensions/_index.md

 - Providing information about your extension: description, screenshots, etc. so users can decide to install your extension
 - [Validating](./validate.md) that the extension is built in the right format and includes the required information
-- Making the extension image available on [Docker Hub](https://hub.docker.com/)
+- Making the extension image available on [iEchor Hub](https://hub.iechor.com/)

 See [Package and release your extension](DISTRIBUTION.md) for more details about the release process.

 ## Promote your extension

-Once your extension is available on Docker Hub, users who have access to the extension image can install it using the Docker CLI.
+Once your extension is available on iEchor Hub, users who have access to the extension image can install it using the iEchor CLI.

 ### Use a share extension link